AmineDjeghri/awesome-os-setup/windows_workflow/README.md

 ### Screen recorder :
 - ShareX: screen capturing and GIF recording (portable), use CTRL + print screen key
 - Integrated Screen recording of Windows:  press `windows key + G`
-- Screen Recording/ Streaming: OBS or Streamlabs
+- Screen Recording/ Streaming: OBS or Stream labs

 ### Browser websites
-- <ins>Netflix, Prime</ins>: Windows store and browser.
+- <ins> Netflix, Prime</ins> : Windows store and browser.
 Browser is better in terms of stability, lists, content and vpn use.
 On the other hand, Netfliw from the store app and Netfliw on Edge browser  can handle 7.1 and 4k streaming.
 To add windows apps downloaded from windows store in the taskbar or the desktop :Press Windows key + R then enter shell:appsfolder then drag and drop .
 - Configure some websites on your desktop and taskbar as shortcuts (Netflix, Google calendar, Gmail...ect)
 - <ins> Gmail and Google Calendar</ins> : you can configure dark mode ("Thèmes" , , choose "dark/sombre") and priority notifications (all new emails), signature.

 ## 3- Dev workflow
 ### 3.1 Dev software
 #### <ins>PyCharm or VScode or NeoVim</ins>:
-- I prefer to use PyCharm (a Pro version is free for students)
+- I prefer to use PyCharm (the Pro version is free for students)
-- CAREFUL when creating a project, you should use the anaconda env (windows/WSL) and not installing a new python interpreter or using virtualenv
+- CAREFUL when creating a project, you should use the anaconda env (windows/WSL) and not install a new python interpreter or using virtualenv
 - Sync pycharm settings : https://www.jetbrains.com/help/pycharm/sharing-your-ide-settings.html#IDE_settings_sync
 - [pycharm settings, tips & tricks](https://github.com/AmineDjeghri/Awesome-Windows11-WSL/blob/master/Pycharm_WSL_Anaconda.md)